AyeCode/invoicing/readme.txt

 Problem in submitting the checkout form with full price discount - FIXED Remove Yoast SEO metabox from edit invoice screen - FIXED Allow users to pay what they want - ADDED
+Display gateway in status column on admin side if invoice paid by offline payment gateways - ADDED

 = 1.0.10 =
 Invalid invoice user id error sometimes when require login to checkout disabled - FIXED